- Supply Houses

 - More Expensive

-If you are certain about beekeeping - try to order Nucs early.
+Try to order Nucs early.
 This way you will be more likely to get your bees by April 1st.
 If not, you can order the first week of the course.
 Some sources may be sold out.